 Tips For Stopping Car Accidents Caused By Road Rage

-1. Attitude.
 Driving is not a competitive sport.
 Stay calm and focus on getting from one place to another safely and try to forget about time if you are running late.
 2. Smarts.

 One driver cannot fight alone.
 Do not allow yourself to get drawn into a confrontation because it can only end badly.
 3. Courtesy.

 Error on the side of being courteous and kind to other drivers.
 4. Turn Signal.

 Using your turn signal ensures that drivers around you will not be surprised by your driving.

-10. Ease Up.
+5. Changing Lanes.

 If someone cuts you off, then slow down and give them room.
 Their aggression may escalate if you respond in a similar way.
 11. Get Help.

 If you think you are in serious danger, use your cell phone to call the police or drive to a heavily populated area.
 Do not drive home and do not get out of the car until it is safe.
+12. Apologize.

 Call Our Lawyers If You've Been Injured From Road Rage